Originally published on: April 6th, 2017. Last modified on October 5th, 2021

 Faecal incontinence – also known as bowel incontinence – is more common than you would think.
 Unfortunately, it is a subject which is still not as openly talked about as it should be.
 Bowel incontinence affects over 53 million people in Europe making it more prevalent than many well-known diseases such as asthma or diabetes.

 What is Faecal Incontinence?

 If you are unable to control a liquid stool (diarrhoea) or a solid motion, then you have faecal incontinence.
 This may be a daily problem or happen from time to time.
 You may also experience involuntary passage or loss of wind.

-There are several causes of faecal incontinence and some are more common than others.
+There are several causes of bowel incontinence, or faecal incontinence and some are more common than others.
 The most common cause of faecal incontinence is damage to one or both of the anal sphincter muscles.
 Causes of anal sphincter damage can include tears to the anal sphincter during childbirth.

 The external anal sphincter is responsible for delaying bowel emptying once the rectum fills and the urge to empty the bowel is felt.
 People with a weak or damaged external sphincter muscle typically experience urgency and if they can’t reach a toilet in time, they become incontinent.

 People with a damaged internal anal sphincter usually complain of ‘passive soiling’.
 Soft stool or small pellets of stool just leak out without the person realising it is happening.

 - Constipation can be both a cause of faecal incontinence and also a symptom of faecal incontinence.
 You can become constipated if you have difficulty emptying your bowel